American Football (band): Musical style and influences

 American Football is usually classified as an emo band.
 The band's musical style has been also categorized as math rock and post-rock due to the band's use of uncommon time signatures and guitar tunings in their songs, which is a staple of both genres.
 The band's music has also been variously labeled as indie rock, dream pop and slowcore.

 Describing the group's sound, Tim Sendra of AllMusic wrote, "The trio spent almost a year coming up with a clean, melodic approach that blended the intimacy of emo with the empty space of jazz, while adding pop hooks and jangling guitar interplay to the mix."
 In their article about the history of math rock, specialized online magazine Fecking Bahamas described American Football as "a second-wave emo band rooted in unconventional melodic song structures as well as containing elements of math rock and slowcore."
-John Hill of Loudwire said: "[Mike Kinsella's] twinkling, technical guitar work [...] forms the foundation for the group, [along with] his chemistry with guitarist Steve Holmes, and the ways they weave in and out of each other on [tracks such as] 'Never Meant' and 'I’ll See You When We’re Both Not So Emotional.'"
+John Hill of Loudwire said: "[Mike Kinsella's] twinkling, technical guitar work [...] forms the foundation for the group, [along with] his chemistry with guitarist Steve Holmes, and the ways they weave in and out of each other on [tracks such as] 'Never Meant' and 'I'll See You When We’re Both Not So Emotional.'"

 Steve Holmes has commented on the band's sound, their influences, and relationship with emo, saying: "With this band, we really did make a conscious shift away from the post-hardcore, emo, whatever sound and scene that we had come out of.
 Freshman year, I was turned on to a lot of the bands that would influence our sound: Nick Drake, Red House Painters, Elliott Smith, Codeine, the Sea and Cake, The Smiths/Morrissey, Slowdive, My Bloody Valentine, Can, Steve Reich, etc. Mike always liked the slow, sad, dreamy, pretty stuff and I picked that up from him.
 Tortoise and post-rock bands like Slint were an influence.
 Lamos brought in his love of 70s jazz fusion via Weather Report and Miles Davis.
 I was also big into The Beatles and The Beach Boys and lesser known 60s bands and 90s bands that aped that sound."

-Legacy
+Impact

-American Football is considered one of the most important bands of the late 1990s Midwestern emo scene and subgenre.
+American Football is considered one of the most important bands of the late 1990s Midwest emo scene and subgenre.
 Numerous bands and artists have attempted to emulate the sound of the band's debut album since its release.
-Ian Cohen of Pitchfork wrote, "After the bursting of the Myspace bubble, hundreds of bands took Kinsella’s elliptical expressions of hope and heartbreak as unfinished business, rebuilding the genre on a foundation of open-tuned Telecasters, capos, and red and black flannels.
+Ian Cohen of Pitchfork wrote, "After the bursting of the Myspace bubble, hundreds of bands took Kinsella's elliptical expressions of hope and heartbreak as unfinished business, rebuilding the genre on a foundation of open-tuned Telecasters, capos, and red and black flannels.
 Yet, while the sound of American Football is remarkably easy to replicate, its spirit of wistful carpe diem remains forever elusive."

+According to Loudwire, many people incorrectly assume American Football were pioneers of the Midwest emo style: "While American Football's influence on Midwest emo is undeniable, there were several other acts that helped shape the genre's sound in its early days."